 The Mornington Rose Garden has over 4000 roses planted in 86 beds and is surrounded by a border of native Australian trees and shrubs.
 It was built and is maintained by volunteers, generous sponsor donations and the support of Mornington Peninsula Shire Council.

-The Mornington Rose Garden is open seven days a week and admission is free.
+The Mornington Rose Garden is open seven days a week from sunrise to sunset and admission is free.